 This is a fledgling Sooty Tern and an adult over on Eastern Island.
 They don't look much alike, do they?
 The fledgling is the spotted one.

 After high school I went into the Navy doing nuclear power stuff on a submarine.
-After 6 years, I left the Navy then got my biology degree from Montana State University.
+After 6 years, I left the Navy then got my biology degree from Montana State Univ.
 I then worked for the USDA doing human nutrition research for 8 years.
 I also got my Master's Degree in Biochemistry and Molecular Biology from the University of North Dakota.
 While doing that I worked for Mr. Ellie Pooh selling elephant dung paper (google it) to help the Sri Lanka elephants.
 After that, I did the only logical thing with my MS and moved to Cleveland, OH and got a job in security at the Rock & Roll Hall of Fame.
-It was great, for a while, but I found a 1 year temporaray job at Midway Atoll with the US Fish & Wildlife Service.
+It was great, for a while, but I found a 1 year temporary job at Midway Atoll with the US Fish & Wildlife Service.
 I loved it so much that I moved to an even smaller island with only 4-15 people (Tern Island).
-After being the Asst Manager of Tern Island for a year, then the Manager for a year, I got the chance to come to Midway as the Wildlife Biologist.
-It's great to be back.
-Just so you know, I don't write this as an employee.
-I'm just making comments about my days here, so these aren't the views of the USFWS.
+After being the Asst Manager, then the Manager, I got the chance to go back to Midway as the Wildlife Biologist for a few more years.
+Just so you know, I didn't write this as an employee, I just commented about my days here and put up some photos, so these aren't the views of the FWS.
+I still do ocean work for the FWS, but I do it from the Headquarters office in the Washington D.C. area.